KingSila/100-days-of-code/log.md

 *is amazing the feedback one get from an outsider when looking at your code

 Total Hours spent : 2 Hours

+**Thoughts:*#100DaysOfCode Day 14 of 100
+*i started the first part of building my first portfolio website *First phase it will track covid vaccinations daily and have a twitter feed *is composed of javascript,html and CSS
+*happy with first day content
+*tommorow will start feeding data

+Total Hours spent : 3 Hours